rue2211/RobotVision/workshops/readme.md

 * Task 3 is something that I haven't studied the theory for in detail, but we do need it for CW1.
 Will do that soon.
 * Task 4 is optional.

+workshop2_main - Harshitha
+* Contains only task 2A code.
+Answers are partially wrong for K

 Workshop 2 - Rudra
 * Two files uploaded T1W2 and T2W2 as one is pure kalman filter and the latter is KF with clock speed